john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 This knot is so basic you probably grew up being able to tie it.
 And you just called it "a knot".

 This knot has three major uses.
 First, a lot of people use it as a backup knot for their harness tie-in.
 This has the added adavantage of ensuring the free end of the rope can not hit you in the eye.
-Second, it is smart to tie this knot into the rope before a long repell, so you do not repel of the end of the rope.
+Second, it is smart to tie this knot into the rope before a long rappel, so you do not rappel of the end of the rope.
 Lastly, belayers frequently tie this knot in their end of the rope, so the climber can not leave belay if they climb too far or take a big fall.

 I would be extremely suspicious of any climber that can not tie an overhand knot blindfolded.